Asukabot0/kmdhelper/README.md

 ## Installation

-1. Go to this repository's Releases page and download the latest `.crx`.
+1. Download this repository's source (Code → Download ZIP) or clone it locally.
 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable "Developer mode" (top-right).
-4. Drag and drop the downloaded `.crx` onto the Extensions page, then confirm installation.
-No unzip is required.
+4. Click "Load unpacked" and select the `kmdhelpler` directory from the source.
-5. Optional fallback: if Chrome blocks installing `.crx`, use "Load unpacked" and select the `kmdhelpler` source directory instead.
+5. If you want to use my API (developer-owned Google project), please send me your installed Extension ID (chrome://extensions → Developer mode → find the ID under KMD Helper).

 Note: The extension only runs automatically on the `archiver.kmd.keio.ac.jp` domain.